 Karnavinayak

-The Karnavinayak Temple, also situated at the Bungmati village of Lalitpur, is a revered and sacred site dedicated to Lord Ganesh.
-Located around 6 km from Jawalakhel, it is one of the most important of the four major Vinayak temples in the Kathmandu Valley.
+The Karnavinayak Temple, also situated in the Bungmati village of Lalitpur, is a revered and sacred site dedicated to Lord Ganesh.
+Located around 6 km from Jawalakhel, it is one of the four major Vinayak temples in the Kathmandu Valley.
 The temple is believed to have existed since old times, and tradition holds that it was established even before the Machhindranath Temple, which lies around 1 km away.
 Devotees believe offering prayers at Karnavinayak before beginning any critical task ensures success.
 The temple was established before the famous journey to Assam, India, to bring Machhindranath to the kingdom of Kathmandu.

-Every Tuesday and Saturday, the temple attracts a massive crowd of worshippers seeking blessings, particularly before beginning significant ventures.
+Every Tuesday and Saturday, the temple attracts a massive crowd of worshippers seeking blessings, particularly before embarking on significant ventures.
 The temple is also considered auspicious for marriage ceremonies.
-In addition to its religious significance, Karnavinayak Temple is also popular as a fine picnic spot, thanks to its calm environment and availability of a water source.
+In addition to its religious significance, Karnavinayak Temple is also popular as a fine picnic spot, thanks to its calm environment and the availability of a water source.
 Especially on weekends and holidays, the temple has become a favourite gathering place for picnickers looking to enjoy nature through their spiritual visits.

 Zoo